-On July 19, 2016, Compassion & Choices filed a Brief of Amicus Curiae in Opposition to Plaintiffs’ Motion for Preliminary Injunction, arguing that Plaintiffs’ request should be denied because terminally ill patients, not Plaintiffs, face the greatest threat of harm if the court grants Plaintiffs’ request for preliminary injunction.
-Additionally, Plaintiffs provided no evidence showing that Plaintiffs or their patients will “suffer severe prejudice” as a result of the Act because Plaintiffs offer only assertions and speculative harms.
+After filing their Complaint, Plaintiffs sought a Preliminary Injunction, which if granted, would have prevented terminally-ill Californians from accessing the law while the lawsuit was pending.
+On July 19, 2016, Compassion & Choices filed a Brief of Amicus Curiae in Opposition to Plaintiffs’ Motion for Preliminary Injunction, arguing that Plaintiffs’ request should be denied because terminally ill patients, not Plaintiffs, faced the greatest threat of harm if the court granted Plaintiffs’ request for preliminary injunction.
+Thankfully, the Court denied Plaintiffs’ request for a preliminary injunction.

 Access to the law was temporarily interrupted in 2018 when, at a hearing on May 15, 2018, the Court ruled that the End of Life Option Act was unconstitutional because it was passed outside the scope of the special legislative session.
 In June 2018, Compassion & Choices appealed the Court’s ruling and requested the California Attorney General take a position on whether the Notice of Appeal triggers an automatic stay of the judge’s ruling, which would reinstate the End of Life Option Act pending further court rulings.
 On July 18, 2018, the Court of Appeals sided with Compassion & Choices, officially reinstating the End of Life Option Act while also recognizing that the Act was officially reinstated on June 1, 2018, when Compassion & Choices filed its Notice of Appeal.

 On November 27, 2018, the Fourth District Court of Appeals of California issued an Opinion, holding that Plaintiffs did not have legal standing to file their lawsuit opposing medical aid in dying and remanded the case back to the trial court.